TemKaa1337/simple-collections/README.md

 Using this method you can retrieve array elements with specified value.
 `$collection->where('id', 2)`
 ### where(string $fieldName, string $operator, mixed $value): Collection
 Using this method you can retrieve array elements with operator rule.
+`$collection->where('id', '<', 5)`
 Allowed operators:
 - `==`
 - `<>`
 - `<`